red5pro/truetime-multiview/README.md

 ## examples/ttmv-iframe

-This example demonstrates how to use the [r5pro_ttmv_iframe.js](r5pro_ttmv_iframe.js) script file to embed a TrueTime Multi-View on your own site programmatically!
+This example demonstrates how to use the [r5pro_ttmv_iframe.js](r5pro_ttmv_iframe.js) script file to embed a TrueTime MultiView on your own site programmatically!

 > See also [TTMV iframe](#ttmv-iframe).